 Posted on

 It can be said that the Charity Market is a place full of charitable spirit.
 This time, our charity coffee was sold at the adoption event.
 Thank you for allowing us to sell coffee!

-Would you like to use African Fair Trade coffee gifts, 100% of the profits of which will be donated to the coffee’s country of origin, as part of your company’s CSR activities?
+Would you like to use African Fair Trade coffee gifts, profits of which will be donated to the coffee’s country of origin, as part of your company’s CSR activities?

+Posted on